 - Make sure your mailbox is mounted at least 3' from the edge of pavement

 Q. What permits do I need to build on my property?

 A. The Ashland County Engineer does not issue any zoning or building permits.
 Zoning and residential construction is handled individually by the townships.
-Commercial construction permits are handled by the Richland County Building Department.
+Commercial construction permits are handled by the Ashland City Building and Zoning Department.
 The Ashland County Planning Commission may have additional information that applies to your situation.

 Q. Can you recommend a surveyor or contractor?

 A. We cannot legally recommend a surveyor or contractor for you to use.
 Here is a list of surveyors registered to practice in Ashland County.

 Q. Can I purchase road materials from you?

 A. The highway department stockpiles materials needed to maintain the roads.
 This includes road signs, stone, culvert pipe, etc. We do not sell these items to the public.